larry156/CS1XA3/Project01/README.md

 to their original location using this feature.
 When running this feature, the user is prompted on whether they want to "Backup" or "Restore" files.

 If the user chooses "Backup", the program will move all files with the ".tmp" extension to a backup folder in the Project01 directory.
 The files are renamed sequentially to account for the possibility of duplicate file names.
 Additionally, a file called "restore.log" is created in the backups folder to keep track of each file's original path.
-Please do not tamper with this file or the backups folder.
+Please do not tamper with this file or the backups folder, or the feature may not work correctly.

+Note: If you run "Backup" while there are files already in the backup folder, those files **will be deleted**.

 If the user chooses "Restore", the program will restore the files in the backups folder to their original location using "restore.log".
 If this file doesn't exist, the program will throw an error and exit.